 If the shower head in your bathroom is leaking, there’s a fairly good chance it’s a problem with the shower mixer.
 A leaking shower mixer is a common problem in modern bathrooms and is typically caused when the fine filter inside the mixer faucet gets clogged with water particles.
 This results in a leaking shower head or a leaking shower mixer tap.

 Luckily, replacing the cartridge will often solve the issue and the best part is you can do it yourself.
-Read on for a step-by-step DIY guide on how to replace your mixer tap and put a stop to leaking showers.
+Read on for a step-by-step DIY guide on how to replace your mixer tap or call us today and we’ll put a stop to your leaking shower.

 What Will I Need to Change a Shower Mixer Tap?